Academic Calendar 2025/26

 Fees and additional costs

 See the Fees and Other Costs section.
-In addition to tuition and required textbooks, other expenses include criminal record checks, travel to and from practicum sites, and first aid training for students who intend to complete a school-based practicum.
+In addition to tuition and required textbooks, other expenses include criminal record checks and, travel to and from practicum sites.
+Some social service settings may also have additional requirements including standard first aid training, immunizations, etc.

 Program duration